What is Accelerated Depreciation?

 #1 – Preferential Treatment

 This method allows the business to deduct their expenses faster/quicker than the asset worn out, leading to decision biases like when to invest and how much to invest.

 #2 – Future deduction a problem for growing business

 #3 – Recaptured Deprecation Risk

-In such scenarios, the income tax department will take back the deductions as it was not a fully depreciated asset, so this will become a loss-making scenario.
+In such scenarios, the income tax department will take back the deductions as it was not a fully depreciated asset, which will become a loss-making scenario.